|Page 1 of 2|

 What Is the Function of a Sprocket?

 BMX sprockets are required to create forward motion on a BMX bicycle.
 They are a key part of your bike’s drivetrain and impact how your ride feels.
-The sprocket is one of the flattest parts of a BMX setup and comes in a range of colour schemes and styles to help you customize your setup.
+Sprockets come in a range of colour schemes and styles to help you customize your setup.

 What Sprocket Size Is Best for BMX?

 Increasing the number of teeth on the front sprocket will result in a higher gear ratio.
-This means that it will be harder to take off, but you will be able to reach faster speeds.
-Race BMX sprockets usually have a larger gear ratio so riders can generate more power.
+This means that it will be harder to take off, but you will be able to reach faster speeds and generate more power.
+Sprockets made for racing have more teeth, and a ratio of 44/16 is the preferred choice for many riders.